KankakeeCommunityCollege/recover-newsroom/_posts/2021-10-05-covid-19-testing-at-kcc-beginning-oct--11.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-The following message was sent as an email to all KCC students on Oct.
+The following message was sent by email to all KCC students on Oct.
 4:

 Beginning Monday, Oct.
 11, free COVID-19 testing will be offered on KCC’s Riverfront Campus in Kankakee as a convenience to students.
 The tests are offered through Loop Medical Center and are PCR tests.&nbsp;